chuma-beep/React-app/notes.md

     prior to React 16.8 , we had to use class based components to use state.
     Now we can use functional components with hooks
   <h2>React Hooks</h2>
-       <p>these are functions that let us hook into React state and lifecycle faeatures from function components</p>
+       <p>These are functions that let us hook into React state and lifecycle faeatures from function components</p>

     . useState- Returns a stateful value and a function to update it . useEffect - Perform side effects in function comnponets